abdimk/loham/README.md

 ---
 ## About
-<p>Business Directory API built on top of <strong>FastAPI</strong> and <strong>Uvicorn Server</strong>.
-JWT for authentication and authorization.FastAPI uses Uvicorn by default Uvicorn is an ASGI server, which means it communicates using the Asynchronous Server Gateway Interface, a modern standard for Python asynchronous applications. </p>
+<p>Business Directory API built on top of <strong>FastAPI</strong> and <strong>Uvicorn Server</strong> uses JWT for authentication and authorization.
+FastAPI has native support for Uvicorn,Uvicorn is an ASGI server, which means it communicates using the Asynchronous Server Gateway Interface, a modern standard for Python asynchronous applications. </p>